top of page

 The PNAM is a professional nursing organization and the official Michigan chapter member of the

-Hosted the National Convention of the Philippine Nurses Association of America (PNAA) in 1985 and 1991.
+Founding chapter member of the Philippine Nurses Association of America (PNAA) in 1979.

-Co-hosted the PNAA National Convention with PNA Ohio and PNA Indiana in 2000.
+Hosted the PNAA National Convention in 1985 and 1991; co-hosted with PNA Ohio and PNA Indiana in 2000.

-A member of the Coalition of Michigan Organizations of Nursing (COMON) since 1989 to update on legislative issues affecting nursing and healthcare.
+A member of the Coalition of Michigan Organizations of Nursing (COMON) since 1989 to actively engage on legislative issues affecting nursing and healthcare.

 Published two books:

 The Filipino Nurse: The Dream and the Promise (2000)

 Living the Promise (2007).
 A compilation of emotionally touching short stories written by PNAM members.

 Host of the PNAA North Central Regional Conventions in 2002, 2007 and 2016.

 First website development in 2002 and offered computer training classes for members.